lopezator/migrator/README.md

 $> docker-compose down
 ```

+Make sure you also provide relevant information in your PR as detailed in the [pull request template](https://github.com/lopezator/migrator/blob/master/pull_request_template.md).

 ## Logo

 The logo was taken from @ashleymcnamara's [gophers repo](https://github.com/ashleymcnamara/gophers).
 I've just applied slight modifications to it.